 What do you hope to achieve with SafetyNEST in the long run, dreaming big?

-What is your favorite tip for mothers new to environmental health who are looking to safeguard their homes from toxic chemicals?
+What is your favorite tip for parents new to environmental health who are looking to safeguard their homes from toxic chemicals?

 In addition to being mindful about our environments at home, what are some ways we can keep our bodies healthy and strong?